ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 ### ADDRESS_ASSIGN Capsule

-The ADDRESS_ASSIGN capsule (see {{iana-types}} for the value of the capsule type) allows an endpoint to inform its peer of the list of IP addresses or prefixes it has assigned to it.
+The ADDRESS_ASSIGN capsule (see {{iana-types}} for the value of the capsule type) allows an endpoint to assign its peer a list of IP addresses or prefixes.
 Every capsule contains the full list of IP prefixes currently assigned to the receiver.
 Any of these addresses can be used as the source address on IP packets originated by the receiver of this capsule.